 Ever since we have been improving the ability to analyze light, however, it is interesting to note that to this day there are certain light characteristics which we explain based on the light being a combination of photons and other characteristics that we explain based on the lights wave behavior.

 Light separation, assembling, breaking and reflecting are called optics and are a part of our everyday life.

 Note: these are not all of the exhibitions, and there are several additional ones that I did not mention.
 We will leave them as a surprise.

-We started our Madatech visit around 11 am, and it took us three hours to go through the exhibitions in the historic building.
-By that time we were hungry, and since we did not bring food with us, we headed to the cafeteria.
+We started our Madatech visit around 11:00, and it took us three hours to go through the exhibitions in the historic building.
+By that time, we were hungry, and since we did not bring food, we headed to the cafeteria.

-The menu in the cafeteria is rather limited, and it has a salad (the box in the photo above), drinks, bagel toast, sausages, and some sweets.
-The food was ok, but next time I will bring sandwiches from home.
+The menu in the cafeteria is somewhat limited, and it has a salad (the box in the photo above), drinks, bagel toast, sausages, and some sweets.
+The food was ok, but I will bring sandwiches from home next time.

 After getting some sugar, we headed to the science park.